binarybird/Gource-QuartzComposer-PlugIn/README.md

 Gource Quartz Composer Plugin for Mac OSX

+Started a project to get Gource to run as a screen saver on Mac OSX - the easiest way to do that is through Quartz Composer included with Apple's XCode Tools

+You can use this same technique to get/record any window in Mac OSX through Quartz Composer

 Instructions to make a Gource Screen Saver:
 1) Build
 2) Gource.plugin -> /Library/Graphics/Quartz Composer Plug-Ins/